bryanmikaelian/bryanmikaelian/README.md

 ### [Scrollwork](https://github.com/vennbilling/scrollwork)
 **Creator & Lead Developer** • 2025 — Present

 Scrollwork is a sidecar agent that allows teams to asses the cost risk of an AI prompt.
-Currently in active development.
+Currently in paused development.

 ## SKILLS